rust-lang/book/src/ch09-02-recoverable-errors-with-result.md

 succeeded, and we return the username from the file that’s now in `username` wrapped in an `Ok`.
 If `read_to_string` fails, we return the error value in the same way that we returned the error value in the `match` that handled the return value of `File::open`.
-However, we don’t need to explicitly say `return`, because this is the last expression in the function.
+However, we don’t need to explicitly say `return` before the final `match`, because the entire `match` expression is the last expression in the function, so its value is returned.

 The code that calls this code will then handle getting either an `Ok` value that contains a username or an `Err` value that contains an `io::Error`.
 It’s